deinsoftware/swpm/README.md

 ### Monorepos

 `swpm` is compatible with monorepos.
-You can run it from any subdirectory and it will search upwards until it finds the closest `package.json` and `lockfile`.
+You can run it from any subdirectory and it will search upwards until it finds the closest `package.json` and `lock` file.

 ### Non documented commands